mongodb/docs/source/includes/geospatial-coordinates.rst

    [ x, y ]

-Consistency is crucial: all documents must store the values in the same order. you may also use an embeded document, as in:
+Consistency is crucial: all documents must store the values in the same order.
+You may also use an embeded document, as in:

 .. code-block:: javascript